 The first time I had a millet salad was at the home of a friend; not only did I love it, but I was impressed with the enthusiasm with which other guests ate it.
 Bland yet nourishing, millet doesn’t normally causes much excitement.
 It does, however, create a lovely blank canvas upon which a lovely salad like this one can built.

 Toasting millet before cooking it helps bring out a nutty flavor and aroma, so I highly recommend taking this extra step.
 Millet does need a judicious hand with flavors and seasonings due to its blandness, but it’s super versatile and deserves a place in the plant-based kitchen.

-A highly digestible food that offers impressive amounts of calcium and protein, millet is a nourishing ancient grain that’s favored in global cuisines around the world.
+A highly digestible food that offers impressive amounts of calcium and protein, millet is an admittedly bland but nourishing ancient grain that’s favored in global cuisines around the world.

 It compares favorably with other grains in terms of protein and minerals, and stands out in terms of calcium content.
 Learn lots more about millet and how to use it in our Guide to Millet.
 (And yes, it’s the grain that features prominently in birdseed mixes).

 Grain swaps: You can make this salad with quinoa, couscous, or bulgur if millet isn’t your thing.
 You’ll need about 2 cups of cooked grain.

 Optional add-ons: To take this salad up a notch, consider topping with one or two of the optional ingredients — briny olives, vegan feta, and sunflower or pumpkin seeds.

 - 3/4 cup raw millet

 - 1/2 cup vinaigrette dressing, bottled or homemade (see link to recipe in Notes), or as needed, divided

 - 3 small seedless oranges (such as clementines), preferably organic